sarahmorley/csv-reader-api/README.md

 ```
 java -Djava.library.path=./DynamoDBLocal_lib -jar DynamoDBLocal.jar -sharedDb
 ```
-Once dynamoDB local is running you query and list tables using the local shell @
+Once dynamoDB local is running you can query and list tables using the local shell @
 ```
 http://localhost:8000/shell/
 ```

-*Build and Run the csv-reader-api
+### Build and Run the csv-reader-api
 ```
 mvn clean package
 ```
 The built java jar can then be found in the target folder.

-Run it using the following command
+CD to target and run it using the following command

 ```
-java jar csv-reader-api-*
+java -jar csv-reader-api-0.0.1-SNAPSHOT.jar
 ```

 The api can also be run locally in IntelliJ